PatrickTangwen/cse15l-lab-reports4/index.md

 **5. Run the tests, demonstrating that they fail**<br>
 <img width="982" alt="image" src="https://user-images.githubusercontent.com/102566928/221335045-fbd1ae37-41e0-4b06-9398-38b06149eca0.png"> <br>
-I went to the lab7 directory, and typed `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` to compile all the java files.<br>
+By typing in `cd lab7`, I went to the lab7 directory, and typed `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` to compile all the java files.<br>

 Then, I typed `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` to run all the tests in ListExamplesTest.java.
 It turns out that there are two tests and one of the test is fail.<br>